The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

+which is itself modeled by the maximum of a branching random walk, this time over a tree of depth $t(1+\theta)$ (this is depicted in Figure \ref{fig:brw}, with the tree in question being the subtree rooted at $r_\theta$, the least common ancestor of the leaves corresponding to $(S_t(h),{|h|\leq \log^\theta T})$).

-To prove this theorem, our strategy will therefore be to subtract $S_{t_\theta}(h)$ from $\log|\zeta_\tau(h)|$, approximate the difference with $\mathscr{S}_{t(1+\theta)}(h)$ and use the recursive scheme in \cite{FHK1} to get an upper bound for the maximum of this process up to order one precision.
-This is done in section \ref{upperboundsection}, and requires additional care when $\theta<0$ due to the fact that $\mathscr{S}_k$ is a longer Dirichlet polynomial than $S_k$.
-Lastly, the argument will also require control over the error $S_{t_\theta}(h)-S_{t_\theta}(0)$, for which a Gaussian tail is derived in section \ref{corrsection}.
+To prove Theorem \ref{UB}, our strategy therefore consists of subtracting $S_{t_\theta}(0)$ from $\log|\zeta_\tau(h)|$ and using the recursive scheme in \cite{FHK1} to bound the maximum of the difference (see Section \ref{upperboundsection}).
+This scheme allows one to apply, in this number-theoretic setting, the \textit{barrier method} developed by Bramson \cite{Bramson} to bound the maximal displacement in branching Brownian motion.
+Compared to the $\theta=0$ case in \cite{FHK1}, our proof requires additional care throughout, as one must work with longer Dirichlet polynomials.
+Estimating $\log|\zeta_\tau(h)|-S_{t_\theta}(0)$ also requires control over the ``error'' $\max_{|h|\leq (\log T)^\theta}|S_{t_\theta}(h)-S_{t_\theta}(0)|$, for which a Gaussian tail (Proposition \ref{smallprimes}) is derived in Section \ref{corrsection}.

-\textbf{Proof for the second moment.} We begin with the case $\theta=0$, where $\mathscr{S}_k=S_k$.
-Assuming that we can place ourselves on an event where $\max_{|h|\leq \log^\theta T}\log |\zeta_\tau(h)|$ is bounded by some $M$, then a variant of the proof of Corollary 1.4 in \cite{arguinbailey1} essentially reduces the task to that of bounding the following integral:

-By Theorem \ref{UB}, we can pick $M=m(t)+A$, where $m(t):=t-\tfrac{3}{4}\log t$, as the maximum only ever exceeds this threshold with probability $\ll Ae^{-2A}$.
-Using the large deviations estimate for $\log |\zeta_\tau(h)|$ in \cite{arguinbailey1}, we can bound the integrand in (\ref{integral}) by a constant times $e^{2V-V^2/t}/\sqrt{t}$.
-Integrating then gives a bound of order $O(e^t)$, which is not sharp enough as we're missing the additional factor of $1/\sqrt{t}$.